Help > Fluix Tasks > Admin Guide > Process Setup > Workflows > Configuring a Task

 Overview tab contains basic information about the task.

 Task Name suggests you fill out the name of the task that the user will see on his/her device.
-By clicking on the Dynamic Values icon on the Task Name field, in the input configurator, you may select the list of fields, values from which you’d like to see in the task name after it is completed by the user.
+By clicking on the Dynamic Values icon on the Task Name field, you may select the list of fields and values that you’d like to see in the task name after the user completes it.

-Please note: both Group/Particular User in Group and User – performer of the task options can be configured starting from the second task in the Taskstream.
+Please note: both the Group/Particular User in Group and the User—performer of the task options can be configured starting from the second task in the workflow.

 Forms & Attachments